georgeliu95/TensorRT/demo/BERT/README.md

    pip3 install /tensorrt/python/tensorrt-7.1*-cp36-none-linux_x86_64.whl
    ```

-3. Download the SQuAD dataset and pre-trained BERT checkpoints:
+3. Download the SQuAD dataset and BERT checkpoints:
     ```bash
     cd $TRT_SOURCE/demo/BERT
     ```

+    Download SQuAD v1.1 training and dev dataset.
     ```bash
     bash scripts/download_squad.sh
     ```

-    This will download SQuAD v1.1 training and dev dataset by default.
+    Download Tensorflow checkpoints for BERT large model with sequence length 128 and fp16 weights, fine-tuned for SQuAD v2.0.
     ```bash
     bash scripts/download_model.sh
     ````

-    This will download checkpoints for a BERT Large FP16 SQuAD v2.0 model with a sequence length of 128 by default.

 **Note:** Since the datasets and checkpoints are stored in the directory mounted from the host, they do *not* need to be downloaded each time the container is launched.